FarronF/limerick-council-meetings/meetings/2023/04/17-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Monthly Meeting of the Metropolitan District of Limerick - 20th March 2023.md

 Circulated, Report of the Senior Architect, Place-Making and Public Realm Department dated 9th

-March, 2023 and enclosed Chief Executive’s Report dated 9th March, 2023 setting out details in--- 4
+March, 2023 and enclosed Chief Executive’s Report dated 9th March, 2023 setting out details in
+---
+4

 relation to the construction of Residential Scheme at Nos.
 33 & 34 Thomas Street, Limerick.
 The